autowarefoundation/autoware.universe/planning/mission_planner/README.md

 - `set_mrm_route`
 - `clear_mrm_route`

-This API for the MRM that pulls over the road shoulder.
+This interface for the MRM that pulls over the road shoulder.
 It has to be stopped as soon as possible, so a reroute is required.
-The mrm route has priority over the normal route.
-And if mrm route is cleared, try to return to the normal route also with a rerouting safety check.
+The MRM route has priority over the normal route.
+And if MRM route is cleared, try to return to the normal route also with a rerouting safety check.

 ##### Goal modification